 Surround Sound Setup #2: Firestick Plugged into TV with Audio Out

 In the second case, the Firestick is plugged directly into your TV.
 Then, you have an “audio out” cable going from your TV to your AV receiver.
 This is usually done using one of a few different types of cables.
-These cables are usually one of these cable types:
+Typically you will use one of these cable types:

 - RCA cable (the “older” style with red and white plug ends)